You’ve got questions, we’ve got answers. If you don’t find your

 What does ‘rolling admission’ mean?

 Bard College at Simon's Rock accepts regular fall and spring applications on a rolling, space-available basis.
-Application deadlines can be found in the application timeline.
-Our ‘rolling admission’ policy means that we will review a candidate’s application as soon as it is complete, rather than waiting to make admission decisions until all applications have been received.
-Applicants for regular admission can generally expect to receive a decision letter from the Office of Admission within a few weeks of the application becoming complete.
+Our ‘rolling admission’ policy means that we review applications in small batches as they become complete, rather than waiting to make admission decisions until all applications have been received.
+Applicants can generally expect to receive a decision letter from the Office of Admission within 6-8 weeks of the application becoming complete.
+Application submission and notification dates can be found in the application timeline.

 What comes after Bard College at Simon's Rock?
 What do alumni go on to do?